MeV, GeV and TeV neutrinos from binary-driven hypernovae: Introduction

 \section{Introduction}

-Multi-messenger astronomy is a fundamental technique to get complementary information about the physical processes, dynamics, evolution and structure behind the cosmic sources emission \cite{icecube2018multimessenger}.
-With the advent of new facilities generating high-quality data of cosmological energetic sources such as supernovae (SNe), gamma-ray bursts (GRBs) and active galactic nuclei (AGN), the analysis of the multi-messenger emission becomes a necessity.
-Our aim here is to present, for the case of long GRBs, the emission of the neutrino messenger from the process of proton-proton ($pp$) interactions occurring in the source.
+Multi-messenger astronomy is fundamental to acquiring information about the physical processes, dynamics, evolution, and structure behind the cosmic sources and unveiling their nature~\cite{2018Sci...361..147I}.
+With the advent of new observational facilities generating high-quality data from energetic sources, such as supernovae (SNe), gamma-ray bursts (GRBs), and active galactic nuclei (AGNs), the analysis of the multi-messenger emission becomes a necessity.
+Here, we aim to study the neutrino messenger with energies from MeV to GeV-TeV for long GRBs within the binary-driven hypernova (BdHN) model.
+In Section \ref{sec:2}, we summarize the BdHN model and the relevant features for the present article.